This is not two checkout pages. It is one door.

 Difference 2: The Pricing Relationship

-Here is where the comparison gets unusual.
-Motley Fool Rule Breakers is not sold as a standalone product anymore.
-You access it through Motley Fool Epic.
-Both have an MSRP of $499/year and a promotional price of $299/year.
+Rule Breakers is not a standalone product anymore.
+You access it through Epic.
+Both list at $499 and promo at $299.

 Difference 3: Track Record Depth